The Farmer in the Dell: Variations

 Like most children's songs, there are geographic variations.
 In the United Kingdom, the first line is frequently changed to "The Farmer's in his den".
 The rhyme progresses through the farmer being in the dell or his den, his desire for a wife, hers for a child, its for a nurse, a dog, then a bone, and ending in: "we all pat the bone".
 Every player then pats the one picked as the bone.
-The "Hi-Ho, the derry-o" lyric is variously replaced with, "Ee-i, tiddly-i", in London, "Ee-i, adio", "Ee-i, andio,", "Ee-i, en-gee-oh" or "Ee-i, entio", in Northern England, and "Ee-i, ee-i", in the West Country.
+The "Hi-Ho, the derry-o" lyric is variously replaced with, "Ee-i, tiddly-i", in London, "Ee-i, adio", "Ee-i, andio", "Ee-i, en-gee-oh" or "Ee-i, entio", in Northern England, and "Ee-i, ee-i", in the West Country.

 The Romanian language version is "Țăranul e pe câmp" ("The farmer is on the field"), but the "Hey-o" is replaced with "Ura, drăguţa mea" ("Hooray, my sweetheart"), and the last verses are: "the child has a nurse, the nurse has a cat, the cat catches a mouse, the mouse eats a cheese, the cheese is in a cask, the cask is in the garbage, the farmer to choose."

 Game

 The players form a circle, holding hands while singing the first verse and moving around the player in the middle, who is designated as the farmer.
 When the verse is over they stop, and the farmer makes his choice of a wife (sometimes without looking).
 The wife joins him in the center for her verse, and this pattern is repeated through the verses until either the cheese or dog is selected, or only one person is left to become the last character, who usually becomes the farmer for the next round.
+This game is referred to in Robert Cormier's 1977 novel I Am the Cheese.
+Children playing the game are shown in the opening sequence of the 1983 film based upon that novel.